sagemathinc/cocalc_tutorial/tips_and_tricks/tips_and_tricks.md

 Here are some things to know that can make your life easier.

 ## Chat and helping students
-Every file in SMC has chat available on the right side of the screen.
+Every file in SMC has chat available on the upper right side of the screen.

 ![The chat button](./assets/chat_button.png)

 Every time one of your students writes something into a chat on any one of their files, you get a little notification.

 ![The notification](./assets/instructor_notification.png)

+Click...
 ![Notification Bar](./assets/notification_highlighted.png)
 Clicking on this notification will bring you to **their copy** of the assignment  inside **their project**.
 From here, you can reply to their question and look at their work simultaneously.